K3rhos/RoadTool/README.md

 # 🌍Overview

-This tool is a work in progress procedural road system designed to eliminate the need for manual 3D road modeling or mapping.
+This tool is a work in progress procedural road system designed to avoid the need for manual 3D road modeling/mapping.

-The road layout is controlled by an editable spline, allowing you to easily adjust curves, direction, and flow to fit your environment.
-No premade road models are required, the length, width, and overall shape of the road are automatically generated using customizable parameters.
+The road layout is controlled by an editable spline, allowing you to easily adjust curves position and direction to fit your environment.
+No premade road model is required, the shape of the road is automatically generated using customizable parameters.
+(Width, Material, ...)

 This system also procedurally handles sidewalks, decals, and streetlights placement, removing the need to manually place props along the road.
 All elements adapt dynamically based on the road’s configuration.